 Market the destination too

 Why do people travel?
 Is it to stay in hotels or visit the destination?
 More often than not it’s the latter, which is why using destination marketing strategies and focusing on the region your accommodation business is located in can increase sales.
 One way to drive greater interest in your city or region is to use your social media channels or create an SEO-focused blog highlighting the best things to do nearby.
 The goal is to create a desire to travel first, while positioning your hotel as the accommodation solution.

-Sales and marketing need to work closely together while staying in their own lanes.
+Sales and marketing need to work closely together.
 First determine your key market segments.
 Then you can craft marketing campaigns to target these potential audiences with a call to action.
 That call to action might be to click on the website – but once on the website, it’s up to the design, copy and – most importantly – sales offer to close the deal.
 A consistent and targeted sales approach will ensure your business thrives.

 Set your rates

 So, how do you determine the offer?
 Look at your annual budget and create a rate strategy to match.
 Set goals and make an action plan to drive sales in your key markets.
 Be sure to have data collecting tools in place to monitor and review your property performance and find opportunities.

 The other side to sales is developing and managing relationships.
 This could be with key OTAs (online travel agents), inbound or wholesale agents, corporate clients, tourism boards and more.
 Good relationships can lead to new avenues for hotel promotion such as joint campaigns, events, media familiarisations and trade trips.

 Running a successful hotel is a juggling act for operators.
 You need to take into account all of the above points while crunching the data to find ways to continually improve and gain a competitive edge.
 Adding revenue management to the mix might sound complex, but it brings new opportunities to boost your profits.